Strengthening employee engagement

 • Enabling disabled workers to better balance professional and personal life: the adjustment and adaptation of living conditions within the company is an essential factor in inserting and integrating disabled workers under good conditions.

-Our subsidiaries pay the same attention to the employment of workers with disabilities and to the adaptation of their work environment to promote their inclusion in the teams (adaptation of their workstations at the site and at home, organization of their working hours, etc.).
-One of the members of the Human Resources team in Chile has been certified as an inclusion manager: their role is to promote equal opportunities for people with disabilities to develop within the company.
-Australia has begun a partnership with an organization created by the Australian government that helps people with disabilities or permanent medical conditions to find jobs.
+Our subsidiaries pay the same attention to the employment of workers with disabilities and to the adaptation of their work environment to promote their inclusion in the teams (adaptation of their workstations on-site and at home, organization of their working hours, etc.).
+One of the members of the Human Resources team in Chile has been certified as an inclusion manager: Their role is to promote equal opportunities for people with disabilities to develop within the company.
+As for Taiwan and Vietnam, these subsidiaries also make every effort to adapt the work stations and working conditions of employees with disabilities and thus support their employability.

 Through the implementation of this pilot program, a disabled employee was hired at the Milperra storage warehouse.